 We know it’s the most important meal of the day but what do people in Singapore eat for breakfast, or in Nigeria, France or Russia?
-And what IS a full English meant to include?
-We asked foodie experts from around the world…
+And what is a full English meant to include?
+Annie Ridout asks foodie experts from around the world…

 Prepare to salivate.
 These tales of breakfasts from around the world provide a fascinating insight into the culinary history of the countries, as well as a tantalising description of the various elements that make up a traditional breakfast…